Hasannajeeb/coursera-files/README.md

 infact i live in Pakistan and you know how difficult it is to live i this hot weather.

 Off to moon!!
+ working at 5 am in hongkong. soon flying to paris :)